 Retargeting helps you target customers who have already been to your site and showed interest but have not completed a purchase.
 Once you’ve created big enough audiences for your campaigns, you can remarket to different segments, depending on the buyer’s journey.

 You can retarget people who are still in exploration mode with more informative and branded content.
 You can also focus on audiences comparing their options by showing them ads and landing pages to make your SaaS solution stand out.
 You could bring back people who are ready to convert to offer pages.

 Retargeting is a guaranteed success as it helps you market your products to customers who are already familiar with your brand and are still in the decision-making process.
 Your retargeting ads can be just the nudge they need to convert.

 Optimize and Expand Your Ad Campaigns and Channels

-The bulk of your SaaS marketing efforts should stay focused on constantly optimizing your campaigns – segmenting and testing new audiences, expanding new keyword strategies, developing and optimizing landing pages to get higher conversion rates.
+The bulk of your SaaS marketing efforts should stay focused on constantly optimizing your campaigns – segmenting and testing new audiences, expanding new keyword strategies, and developing and optimizing landing pages to get higher conversion rates.

 If you suspect you’re beginning to saturate your local market, you can test international expansion, too.
 Start by identifying the search demand in the local language with some keyword research and test the waters with Google Search Ads.

 If you’re investing heavily in paid marketing, make sure you can always see the full Return on Ad Spend picture.
 In case your conversions happen off-site, in a payment processing system, for example, see how you can track these post-free-trial conversions back in Google Analytics.
-This technique would allow you to train the algorithms to optimize PPC campaigns for users who not only sign-up for free trials, but also stay on the platform and convert to paying customers.
+This technique would allow you to train the algorithms to optimize PPC campaigns for users who not only sign up for free trials but also stay on the platform and convert to paying customers.

 Content Marketing for SaaS